HossainAraf/medic-bd/_NOTES/NOTE.md

 # ✅ Tailwind configuration
 # ✅ Nav-UI basic
+# ✅ Refactor filtered_doctors(specializations>districts>doctors atrributes with assocoations) logic of doctors_controler to a shared file to Reuse both in Api/BaseController & Web/BaseController.
+# ✅ Test: MedicUser model: ❌ No FK
 # NEXT ACTION:
--  Refactor filtered_doctors(specializations>districts>doctors atrributes with assocoations) logic of doctors_controler to a shared file to Reuse both in Api/BaseController & Web/BaseController.
+Test:
+- Specialization model:	❌ No FK
+- District model: ❌ No FK